splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

 #### 2. Create Input

-**Webex Meetings Input**
+**Webex Scheduled Meetings Input**

-The **Webex Meetings** input is used to fetch the data from both [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint and [Meeting Participants](https://developer.webex.com/docs/api/v1/meeting-participants/list-meeting-participants) endpoint.
-It allows users to retrieve account-wide reports on past meetings and their correlated meeting participants.
+The **Webex Scheduled Meetings** input is used to fetch the active scheduled meetings from [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint.
+It allows users to retrieve account-wide scheduled meetings of all users in your organization.

-**Please Note**: The input only returns the **historical** meeting reports and participant reports.
-The reports are only ingested into Splunk after the meetings have ended.
-To avoid ingesting incomplete data, the input will have a 12 hours delay.
+Query parameters used for this input:
+- `meetingType: scheduledMeeting`
+- `hostEmail: <HOST_EMAIL>`, where all HOST_EMAILs are getting from [List People](https://developer.webex.com/docs/api/v1/people/list-people) endpoint

+**Note: In order to avoid ingesting duplicate meetings, each scheduled meeting will be only ingested when it reaches its start time.
+It doesn’t pull in the future scheduled meetings whose start time is in the future.**

+The `Interval` is required.
+It's used to specify how often it hits the Webex Meetings endpoint to pull the scheduled meetings in.
+The ingestion time increase as the number of users increases.
+If you have more than 100 users in your organization, it's recommended to set the interval to be at least 300 (5 mins).

 The `Start Time` is required.
-Set the starting date and time to fetch meetings & participants.
+Set the starting date and time to fetch the scheduled meetings.
 The Start time is inclusive and should be in the format YYYY-MM-DDTHH:MM:SSZ (example:2023-01-01T00:00:00Z).
-Start Time **MUST** be prior to 12 hours before current time.
+This input aims to get active scheduled meetings, it's recommended to set Start Time to the current time.
+For example, the current time is `2023-08-01T10:05:28Z`, you can set it as `2023-08-01T00:00:00Z`.
+If you'd like to get all historical meetings, please use the **Webex Meetings Summary Report Input**.

 The `End Time` is optional.
-If you set it to be a specific date, only reports within the time range from Start Date to End Date will be ingested.
+If you set it to be a specific date, only the scheduled meetings within the time range from Start Date to End Date will be ingested.
 The format should be YYYY-MM-DDTHH:MM:SSZ (example:2023-02-01T00:00:00Z).

 The input uses checkpointing to avoid ingesting duplicate data.
-After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.
+After the initial run, the script will save the end time of the last round as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.

 - Click on the `Inputs` button on the top left corner.
 - Click on `Create New Input` button on the top right corner.